psmsmets/school-bell/README.rst

       -p [..], --play [..]
 Play a WAV audio file by specifying the key from the JSON configuration and exit (default: False)
-      --debug               Make the operation a lot more talkative --demo                Print the demo JSON configuration and exit --test                Play one second samples of each WAV audio file from the JSON configuration at startup (default: False) --update              Update school-bell from git
+      --debug               Make the operation a lot more talkative --demo-config         Print the demo JSON configuration and exit --demo-service        Print the demo systemctl service for the current user and exit --test                Play one second samples of each WAV audio file from the JSON configuration at startup (default: False) --update              Update school-bell from git